This post was most recently updated on August 14th, 2023

 While many people are getting into fear of missing out (FOMO) mode, many experts are questioning if this stock market rally is for real.

 Just as of 1st June, Moody’s downgraded India from Baa2 to Baa3 negative!
 The Indian govt is getting heavily criticized for not giving significant support to the industry.

 While people may have forgotten about 2008 market crash after the 30% bounce back.
-Let’s do a comparison between 2008 and 2020 and check will stock market rally continue in 2020?
+Let’s do a comparison between 2008 and 2020 and check will the stock market rally continue in 2020.